haozhestat/haozhestat.github.io/_pages/about.md

 * I am currently a Data & Applied Scientist at [Microsoft AI Platform](https://azure.microsoft.com/en-us/overview/ai-platform/).
 * I received my Ph.D. in Statistics from [Iowa State University](https://www.iastate.edu/) (supervised by [Dan Nettleton](https://dnett.github.io) and
 [Yehua Li](https://sites.google.com/a/ucr.edu/yehuali/home)) in 2019, and my B.S. in Statistics from the [School of the Gifted Young](https://en.wikipedia.org/wiki/Special_Class_for_the_Gifted_Young) (Honors Program), [University of Science and Technology of China](http://en.ustc.edu.cn/) in 2014.
 I worked at OIST (2013), Liberty Mutual (2017) and eBay (2018) as summer intern.
-* My research lies on interpretation, diagnostics, inference, and automation for machine learning algorithms, large-scale online experimentation, functional data analysis, and applied data science.
+* My research interests lie on interpretation, diagnostics, inference, and automation for machine learning algorithms, large-scale online experimentation, functional data analysis, and applied data science.

 # News
 * October 21-25, 2019.
 I will work from Microsoft New England Research and Development Center in Boston, and attend [Harvard Data